crcn/connect-router/README.md

 ## Explicit Middleware

 Explicit middleware is defined by using the `->` token.
-The basic example uses explicit middleware, but here's another example:
+The basic example above uses explicit middleware, but here's another example:

 ```javascript